-The purpose of the ERMC is to assist and support the Board and the Audit and Risk Committee in its oversight of the Group's systems of risk management and internal control.
+The purpose of the Executive Risk Management Committee is to assist and support the Group Board and the Board of the Responsible Entity and their respective Committee in oversight of the Group's systems of risk management and internal controls.

-Membership of the ERMC comprises the executive leadership team.
+Membership of the Executive Risk Management Committee comprises Scentre Group's senior leadership team.

-Additional controls and risk oversight is provided by executive working groups including life safety and security, cyber, privacy and data governance.
-Risks and controls related to the delivery of the Group's Responsible Business Strategy are overseen by the executive leadership team.
+Additional controls and risk oversight is provided by executive working groups including life safety and security, and cyber, privacy and data governance.
+Risks and controls related to the delivery of the Group's responsible business strategy are overseen by the executive leadership team.